sjmelia/flock/README.md

 this introduces a problem whereby record locks are associated with the process rather than the file descriptor; and therefore locks may be released unexpectedly.

-On the Windows platform; certain guarantees are available about locking on file shares.
+On both Windows and Linux platforms; caution is advised when locking files on network shares;
-See the msdn documentation for `LockFileEx`.
-The situation is less clear on Linux and may depend on e.g. the particular NFS implementation.
+as performance/feasibility may depend on server implementations.

 Despite some of these pitfalls, it's worth noting that Win32's `LockFileEx` and Unix advisory locking are both used [in the SQLite project](https://sqlite.org/lockingv3.html#how_to_corrupt)